Rowan University, through its Board of Trustees, has appointed the following individuals as members of the SJTP Board of Directors:

 Managing Director/Consultant – JLJ Partners, LLP

-For the past seven years, Jim has been working as a consultant in mergers and acquisitions and the commercial development of new technology.
+For the past several years, Jim has been working as a consultant in mergers and acquisitions and the commercial development of new technology.
 He led efforts to develop an acquisition strategy and help implement a plan that enabled his client to become an active player in the acquisition field and complete a number of deals.
 Currently, he is assisting both domestic and overseas companies in their efforts to develop new markets for existing products, evaluate new technology and develop commercialization plans and licensing strategies.

 Earlier in his career, Jim worked for ARCO Chemical (now Lyondell) for 25 years in a variety of assignments in strategic planning, mergers and acquisitions, commercial and technology development and general management.